openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 ====================================

 Translation files (of types .mo and .po) currently exist amongst the code/documentation they translate.
-We will move these Translation files from being amongst the code/documentation to their own repo.
-For easier reintegration, Translation files will be kept in the same directory structure as the code/documentation they translate.
+We will move these translation files from being amongst the code/documentation to their own repo.
+For easier reintegration, translation files will be kept in the same directory structure as the code/documentation they translate.

 Add GitHub Transifex App to openedx Organization
 ================================================

-Transifex's GitHub app will need to be added to the openedx GitHub organization in order to grant the app permissions to push/pull the Translation files.
+Transifex's GitHub app will need to be added to the openedx GitHub organization in order to grant the app permissions to push/pull the translation files.
 Currently, we manage the push/pull permissions for the edx-transifex-bot through a number of groups.
-The Transifex GitHub app is granted permission on a repository basis, and by moving all the Translations to a single repository we reduce the number of user groups we will have to manage.
+The Transifex GitHub app is granted permission on a repository basis, and by moving all the translation files to a single repository we reduce the number of user groups we will have to manage.

 Connect the New Translation Repository to Transifex
 ===================================================

 The Transifex webapp accepts configuration files for each Transifex project.
-By connecting the single repository containing all Translation files, we only need to make a single configuration file that allows the Transifex GitHub app to manage the Translation files.
-Based on the Translation Working Group's instruction, we can set parameters that automatically push and pull Translation files.
+By connecting the single repository containing all translation files, we only need to make a single configuration file that allows the Transifex GitHub app to manage the translation files.
+Based on the Translation Working Group's instruction, we can set parameters that automatically push and pull translation files.

 Copy Transifex Memory
 =====================